DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Unified WBx ML watermarking framework

-where: $E_{0}(X_{Train}, Y_{Train})$ represents the original loss function of the network, the presence of which is important to ensure a good behavior with regard to the classification task); $E_{wat}$ is the regularization term added to ensure the correct extraction of the watermark embedding; $\lambda$ is a parameter for adjusting the tradeoff between the original loss term and the regularization term. \end{enumerate}
+where: $E_{0}(X_{\text{Train}}, Y_{\text{Train}})$ represents the original loss function of the network and $\lambda$ is a parameter for adjusting the trade-off between the original loss term and the watermarking regularization term.
+Herein, $E_0$ is important to ensure good behavior about the classification task while $E_{\text{wat}}$ ensures the correct insertion of the watermark. \end{enumerate}

 The watermark retrieval is by next pretty simple.
-It consists in using both the features extraction function $Ext(.,K_{ext})$ and the projection function $Proj(.,K_{Proj})$ as follow :
+It consists in using both the features extraction function $\text{Ext}(.,K_{\text{ext}})$ and the projection function $\text{Proj}(.,K_{\text{Proj}})$ as follow :